jbampton/ruby-strip/README.md

 ![brew install imagemagick](documentation/images/terminal/homebrew/brew-install-imagemagick.png)

+You can either install [Bundler](http://bundler.io/) which will install the required gems from the GemFile or install the required gems manually:

+Using bundler run:

+###gem install bundler

-I've added a GemFile so you can use [Bundler](http://bundler.io/) from this projects directory to run:
+I've added a GemFile so you can use bundler from this projects directory to run:

 ###bundle install

 which will install the required gems.

-Alternatively open a terminal and type:
+Alternatively if not using bundler open a terminal and type:

 ###gem install rubocop